- Directed By: Roman Polanski

 - Cast: Ben Kingsley, Barney Clark, Jamie Foreman

 |Budget: $61.4 million||Financed by: RP Prods.; Medusa; Runteam; Etic|

 |Domestic Box Office: $2,080,321||Overseas Box Office: $40,500,000|

-Oliver Twist was Roman Polanski’s most expensive production, which was budgeted at $61.4 million.
+The budget for Oliver Twist was $61.4 million, which was Roman Polanski’s most expensive production.
 Financing was from RP Prods. in France, Medusa in Italy, Runteam in the UK and Etic in the Czech Republic.
 ICM coordinated the difficult financing arrangements.
 Summit handled international pre-sales to distributors, which began in 2003 at the Mifed marketplace.
 Sony acquired US rights and Oliver Twist would be the second film released through their newly revived TriStar unit after Lords Of Dogtown.

 Overseas, Oliver Twist showed mixed to poor results, grossing a total of $40.5 million across numerous distributors.
 The film posted a decent $8,958,005 for Pathé in France and partial financier Medusa distributed in Italy to $5,014,686 and its UK gross was a soft $4,547,473.
 The film was dumped by Roadshow in Australia in June 2006 into 41 theaters and pulled in a mere $116,510.